rnavest/noise-navigator/README.md

 # noise-navigator
-These scripts can be used to calculate the noise navigator shown in these articles:
+This Matlab code can be used to calculate the noise navigator shown in these articles:

 R.J.M.
 Navest, A. Andreychenko, J.J.W.
 Lagendijk, and C.A.T. van den Berg, “Prospective Respiration Detection in Magnetic Resonance Imaging by a Non-Interfering